 Weger, H., Castle Bell, G., Minei, E. M., & Robinson, M. C. (2014).
 The relative effectiveness of active listening in initial interactions.
 International Journal of Listening, 28(1), 13-31.

-Participants had brief conversations (about their biggest disappointment with their university) with someone trained to engage in active listening, someone who gave them advice, or someone who gave simple acknowledgments of their point of view.
-Participants who received active listening reported feeling more understood at the end of the conversation.
+A group of mostly young, white, female college students had brief conversations (about their biggest disappointment with their university) with someone trained to engage in Active Listening, someone who gave them advice, or someone who gave simple acknowledgments of their point of view.
+People who received Active Listening reported feeling more understood at the end of the conversation.

 Bruneau, E. G., & Saxe, R. (2012).
 The power of being heard: The benefits of ‘perspective-giving’ in the context of intergroup conflict.
 Journal of Experimental Social Psychology, 48(4), 855-866.

-One study paired Mexican immigrants with White Americans while another paired Israelis with Palestinians.
-In both studies, each member of the pair was asked to share their perspectives on the difficulties of life in their society, and to take the perspective of the other person when he or she was sharing their views.
-Results suggest that this dialogue significantly improved participants’ attitudes toward the other group—for instance, they felt greater empathy for their suffering, trusted their intentions more, and felt more warmly toward their group as a whole.
-However, for members of the pair with less social power (e.g., Mexican immigrants or Palestinians), attitudes toward the other group improved more after they gave their perspective than after they took the other person’s perspective.
+One study paired Mexican immigrants with white Americans, while another paired Israelis with Palestinians.
+In both studies, each member of the pair was asked to share their perspectives on the difficulties of life in their society, and to take the perspective of the other person when they were sharing their views.
+This dialogue significantly improved participants’ attitudes toward the other group—for instance, they felt greater empathy for their suffering, trusted their intentions more, and felt more warmly toward the group as a whole.
+However, for members of the pair with less social power (Mexican immigrants and Palestinians), attitudes toward the other group improved more after they gave their perspective than after they took the other person’s perspective.

 Active listening helps listeners better understand others’ perspectives and helps speakers feel more understood and less threatened.
 This technique can prevent miscommunication and spare hurt feelings on both sides.
 By improving communication and preventing arguments from escalating, active listening can make relationships more enduring and satisfying.
 Practicing active listening with someone close to you can also help you listen better when interacting with other people in your life, such as friends or co-workers.